-Transitions of care is the relaying of complete and accurate patient information between individuals or teams in transferring responsibility for patient care in the healthcare setting.
-Transitions of care is also known as handoff, handover and sign off in this policy and in the healthcare setting.
+Transitions of care are the relaying of complete and accurate patient information between individuals or teams during the transfer of responsibility for patient care in the healthcare setting.
+Transitions of care are also known as handoffs, handovers, and sign offs in this policy and in the healthcare setting.

 Programs must design clinical assignments to minimize the number of transitions in patient care.
 YNHMC and programs must ensure and monitor effective, structured hand-over processes to facilitate both continuity of care and patient safety.
 Programs must ensure that residents are competent in communicating with team members in the hand-over process.
-The sponsoring institution must ensure the availability of schedules that inform all members of the health care team of attending physicians and resident currently responsible for each patient's care.
+The sponsoring institution must ensure the availability of schedules that inform all members of the health care team of residents/fellows and attending physicians currently responsible for each patient's care.